Bang, Bang He Shot Me Down...

 Police Officer Fear Factor

-Another night, another town, someone is shot by a policer officer and the crowd goes wild without knowing all the facts regarding the incident.
+Another night, another town, someone is shot by a police officer and the crowd goes wild without knowing all the facts regarding the incident.

 The posted social media video does not show the whole incident and only the aftermath.
 This video has gone viral and is the basis of the protests in Minnesota.

-Social media, especially 'live streaming' or a posted video can be an excellent communicator and also fall short in telling the whole story.
-It is those that fill-in the gaps without the whole facts that build a frenzy of misinformation which becomes global in seconds. it is as if they will latch onto anything that seems to be controversial and 'spin' their take of the situation, which gets media attention and the storm brews.
+Social media, especially 'live streaming' or a posted video can be an excellent communicator and also fall short of telling the whole story.
+It is those that fill in the gaps without the whole facts that build a frenzy of misinformation which becomes global in seconds. it is as if they will latch onto anything that seems to be controversial and 'spin' their take on the situation, which gets media attention and the storm brews.

 The BBC report states an partial overview.